Parallax-Advanced-Research/noveltygen/README.md

 ## About

 This is the implementation of the novelty generator from the following publications.
 Please cite the most recent publication if you use this code in your work:
-* Molineaux, Dannenhauer, and Kildebeck (2023) - "A Framework for Characterizing Novel Environment Transformations in General Environments" *Under Review*
 * Dannenhauer, D., Reifsnyder, N., Regester, AJ., Molineaux, M. "Transforming Environments to Evaluate Agent Adaptation."
 Advances in Cognitive Systems (ACS).
 George Mason University, Arlington, VA.
 2022.

 Related work: